Before Carb Cycling

 I have been living a paleo-ish lifestyle for about 5 years now.
 Of those 5 years, 3 of them have been low carb, and I have been in ketosis more often than not.
 The benefits I saw from going low carb/keto were many.
 More energy, less cravings, reduction of inflammation, mental clarity, and a little weight loss too.
 I was hooked.

 When I first transitioned to keto, I went headfirst into carb depletion.
-I ate very low carb to deplete the glycogen stores in my liver and get rid of any glycogen circulating in my bloodstream.
+I ate very low carb to deplete the glycogen stored in my liver and get rid of any glucose circulating in my bloodstream.
 This would force my body into using stored body fat fuel and put me in the metabolic state known as ketosis.
 For 10 days, I consumed only 20g total carbs paired with workouts to use up all of the body’s glycogen stores.
 After that, I began implemented sweet potatoes around workouts.
-I felt great, I saw great results… however somewhere along the line, I fell into the carb phobia (fear of all carbs) that was consuming the keto space.
+I felt great, I saw great results… however, somewhere along the line, I fell into the carb phobia (fear of all carbs) that was consuming the keto space.

 I began avoiding starchy vegetables and fruit like the plague.
 It was all fine and dandy until I just didn’t feel great anymore.
 This correlated with a move from Hawaii to VA and the launch of my next book (read STRESS).
 I felt flat during my workouts and I felt my hunger was insatiable.
 You can read more about hunger hormones here.